San Diego, CA Short-Term Disability Attorney

 Since short-term insurers want to keep risk low, policies are generally very strict and have very specific disclaimers for what a policy does and does not cover.
 If a claim falls in a gray area, it wouldn’t be unexpected for the insurer to deny the claim, hoping the claimant does not pursue the matter further.
 This is a bad faith tactic that policyholders need to know how to handle.

 Although insurance companies that sell short-term policies ideally want to keep risk as low as possible and pay on as few claims as possible, they still have an obligation to process all claims in good faith.
 Deceptive correspondence, misrepresenting a policy or the law, intentionally hiding relevant aspects of a claimant’s coverage, and other unethical bad faith insurance tactics can leave an insurer liable for the claimant’s damages.
 California upholds a law requiring good faith and fair dealing in all insurance transactions, and insurers who violate this law are guilty of insurance bad faith.

 Why Do You Need a Lawyer?

-An attorney can make a tremendous difference in the outcome of your short-term insurance bad faith lawsuit.
+A bad faith insurance attorney can make a tremendous difference in the outcome of your short-term insurance bad faith lawsuit.
 Most short-term insurance policies are incredibly specific, so an attorney with experience in insurance bad faith laws will help determine the insurer’s level of liability.